 This paper investigates whether the form of the legislative institution - assembly versus parliament - affects the level and composition of local public expenditure.
-We collect data at the commune level in Switzerland over the period 1945-2010 and use two research designs: fixed-effects and regression discontinuity (RD) based on local population.
-Analyzing communes that switched the form of their legislative institution over time, we find that introducing a parliament leads to a 12 percent increase in both general administration and education spending per capita and an increase in total spending and revenue of about 6 percent.
-In contrast, regression discontinuity estimates cannot be distinguished from zero for any spending category or overall.
-These contrasting results highlight the local nature of discontinuity estimates since population is an order of magnitude larger in our switcher sample compared to the RD sample.
-To understand the mechanism at play, we run a survey among assembly participants and document a sizeable under-representation of 20- to 40-year-olds as well as of women in town meetings compared to both the electorate and to voters in elections.
-Switching from assembly democracy to parliament thus increases the representation of two demographics that are known for their relatively high preference for education spending.
+We use two research designs in distinct samples of Swiss communes.
+Our event study analysis focuses on medium-sized and mostly German-speaking communes that switched from assembly to parliament from 1945 to 2010.
+The regression discontinuity analysis is based on small communes from a French-speaking canton over the period 1986-2005 and exploits a cutoff in local population.
+Event study estimates suggest that parliament adoption increases total spending by about 6 percent and that this increase is driven mostly by general administration and education spending.
+In contrast, regression discontinuity estimates are too noisy to be informative.
+To understand the mechanism at play, we run a survey among assembly participants and document a sizeable under-representation of 20- to 40-year-olds as well as of women in assemblies compared to both the electorate and to voters.
+Switching from assembly democracy to parliament in our setting therefore seems to increase the representation of two demographics that are known for their relatively strong preferences for education spending.

-Keywords: legislative institutions, government spending
+Keywords: legislative institutions, government spending, event study, regression discontinuity

 Correspondence: Patricia Funk, Department of Economics, Università della Svizzera italiana, Email: patricia.funk@usi.ch; Stephan Litschig, National Graduate Institute for Policy Studies (GRIPS), Email: s-litschig@grips.ac.jp.
-We thank participants at the ASSA meetings in Philadelphia, the Barcelona GSE summer forum, the EEA meetings in Toulouse, the IIPF and seminar participants at University of Gothenburg, Stockholm University and Erlangen-Nürnberg for helpful comments.
+We thank participants at the ASSA meetings in Philadelphia, the Barcelona GSE summer forum, the EEA meetings in Toulouse, the IIPF, the Brunegg workshop on political economy and seminar participants at University of Gothenburg, Stockholm University, Erlangen-Nürnberg and Goethe University Frankfurt for helpful comments.
 We also thank Prof. Ladner for generously sharing data and Veronica Grassi, Marian Meller and Felix Schönenberger for fantastic research assistance.
 The authors gratefully acknowledge financial support from the Swiss National Science Foundation (Sinergia grant 130648), the Fundació Caixa Manresa and the Severo Ochoa Programme for Centres of Excellence in R&D (SEV-2011-0075).